br3ndonland/inboard/README.md

 ### Testing with pytest

 - Tests are in the _tests/_ directory.
-- Run tests by [invoking `pytest` from the command-line](https://docs.pytest.org/en/stable/usage.html) in the root directory of the repo.
+- Run tests by [invoking `pytest` from the command-line](https://docs.pytest.org/en/stable/usage.html) within the Poetry environment in the root directory of the repo.
 - [pytest](https://docs.pytest.org/en/latest/) features used include:
   - [fixtures](https://docs.pytest.org/en/latest/fixture.html)
   - [monkeypatch](https://docs.pytest.org/en/latest/monkeypatch.html)